anttiluode/LLmit2/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+The llmit copyright is somethign that ChatGPT dreamt in to it.
+It is not copyrighted.

 ## Acknowledgments
 Inspired by various social media platforms and the bots that inhabit them.